Kollam district

-Kollam district (/ml/), (formerly known as Quilon district) is one of 14 districts of the state of Kerala, India.
+Kollam district (/ml/) (formerly known as Quilon district) is one of 14 districts of the state of Kerala, India.
 The district has a cross-section of Kerala's natural attributes; it is endowed with a long coastline, a major Laccadive Sea seaport and an inland lake (Ashtamudi Lake).
 The district has many water bodies.
 Kallada River is one among them, and land on the east bank of the river is East Kallada and that on the west bank is West Kallada.
+The district headquarters is Kollam.

 Etymology

 In 825 CE, the Malayalam calendar, or Kollavarsham, was created in Kollam at meetings held in the city.
 The present Malayalam calendar is said to have begun with the re-founding of the town, which was rebuilt after its destruction by fire.

 The city was known as Koolam in Arabic, Coulão in Portuguese, and Desinganadu in ancient Tamil literature.